joohyeon/ctakes-installation/README.md

 ### MySQL

+This is summary of what I read from the cTAKES/YTEX documents.
+I tried to follow what was suggested and fixed issues as it appears.

 #### Create Account

 According to the YTEX installation guide, you need to create an YTEX account.
 ```
+CREATE DATABASE ytex CHARACTER SET utf8;
-CREATE USER 'ytex'@'%' IDENTIFIED BY 'ytex';
+CREATE USER 'ytex'@'localhost' IDENTIFIED BY 'ytex';
-GRANT ALL PRIVILEGES ON ytex.* TO 'ytex'@'%';
+GRANT ALL PRIVILEGES ON ytex.* TO 'ytex'@'localhost';
 ```

 ### Setup DB Account in YTEX

-Copying a MySQL config file from jar file to resources folder.
+Copying a MySQL config file from the ytex resource jar file to the cTAKES resources folder.
 You run following four commands.

 ```
 cd %CTAKES_HOME%\resources